17 Everyday Items Not to Flush to Avoid Septic System Repairs

 14. Cooking Grease

-15. Paint & Other Chemicals
+15. Paint and Other Chemicals

 16. Tobacco Products